NEW PLATFORM STRUCTURE for our Community

 Aim: Design a new structure & user interface for our Community.

-Outcome: Probably (as a start) an interactive prototype of the platform(s) – If someone wants to help coding, feel free! 😀
+Outcome: Probably (as a start) an interactive prototype of the platform(s), and then see where it goes.

 WHOEVER INTERESTED in clicking his/her way through my (maybe a bit chaotic) thoughts, feel free to TEST THE PROTOTYPE here: